vinumaradana/cse15l-lab-reports/lab-report-3.md

 $ wc grep_results.txt
       35       8     330 grep_results.txt
 ```
 The grep command with option -v displays lines that don't contain the pattern "e" from the journal.pbio.0020001.txt file.
-Using the wc command, we discovered that 35 lines didn't have the inputted pattern.
+Using the wc command, we discovered that 35 lines, most of which are empty, didn't have the inputted pattern.

 **Example 2**
 ```